Paintings from: Birds of Massachusetts & Other New England States

 "Many still shudder whenever they hear [the Screech Owl's] plaintive, long-drawn-out wail,

-seems to carry a note of sadness, is merely a love song, unappreciated, except, perhaps, by
+which, though it seems to carry a note of sadness, is merely a love song, unappreciated, except, perhaps, by

-for which it is especially intended."
+the ears for which it is especially intended."

 —